If you do not find an answer to your question below, please feel free to contact us here.

 How do I update my CV/Headshot/Résumé in the AAD?

 If you are currently a member, you may email your updated document in a single PDF file to ALTAchicagomembership@gmail.com.
-This document may have multiple pages included, however, those pages should be compressed into a zip file.
+This document may have multiple pages included, however, those pages should be compressed into a single PDF file.

 If you are an actor, please make sure your headshot is in the first page of your PDF.
-Also, please make sure your preferred contact is included in your PDF so professionals may contact you.
+All artists should make sure your preferred contact is included in your PDF so professionals may contact you.